 Key tips for first-time life insurance buyers.

 Looking to buy life insurance for the first time?
-If so, you're probably asking yourself questions such as "How much do I need?", "What kind of policy is best?" and "Which company should I buy from?"
-There's no question buying life insurance for the first time, like any other new experience, can be more than a bit daunting.
-Below are six important tips that we hope will make the process smoother, eliminating frustrating false starts and unnecessary bumps in the road.
+If so, you're probably asking yourself questions, such as "How much do I need?," "What kind of policy is best?," and "Which company should I buy from?"
+There's no question that buying life insurance for the first time, like any other new experience, can be more than a bit daunting.
+Below are six important tips that we hope will make the process smoother by eliminating frustrating false starts and unnecessary bumps in the road.

 - Understand why you need it.

-While most people may need life insurance at some point in their life, don't buy a policy just because you heard it was a good idea.
+While most people need life insurance at some point in their lives, don't buy a policy just because you heard it was a good idea.

 Life insurance is designed to provide families with financial security in the event of the death of a spouse or parent.
-Life insurance protection can help pay for mortgages, a college education, help to fund retirement, provide charitable bequests, and, of course, is a key element in estate planning.
+Life insurance protection can help pay off mortgages, help provide a college education, help to fund retirement, help provide charitable bequests, and, of course, help in estate planning.
 In short, if others depend on your income for support, you should strongly consider life insurance.

 Even if you don't have any of these needs immediately, you still may want to consider purchasing a small "starter" policy, if you anticipate you will have them in the future.
 The reason: The younger you are, the less expensive life insurance will be.